ywwywwyww/ywwywwyww.github.io/_pages/about.md

 **[CV (click here)](/files/CV.pdf)**

 Hello and welcome!
 I'm Wuwei Yuan (袁无为), a senior student at the [Institute for Interdisciplinary Information Sciences (IIIS, aka.
 Yao Class)](https://iiis.tsinghua.edu.cn/en/), Tsinghua University.

-My main research interest lies in graph algorithms and other topics within theoretical computer science.
 During the spring and summer of 2023, I made a wonderful research visit at the University of Michigan, advised by [Thatchaphol Saranurak](https://sites.google.com/site/thsaranurak/?pli=1).
 I am currently applying for a Ph.D. program in Theoretical Computer Science for Fall 2024.

+My main research interest lies in fast graph algorithms and other topics within algorithm design.
+I am especially interested in:
+- Fast graph algorithms for classical problems using either discrete or continuous methods
+- Versatile techniques for fast graph algorithms

 Feel free to contact me!